The THESAN-ZOOM project: The Hidden Neighbours of OI Absorbers during Reionization: O i absorbers in simulations

-To better understand the origin of this broad scatter, we investigate the impact of metallicity on the relationship between neutral fraction and absorber column density.
+We therefore investigate the impact of metallicity on the relationship between neutral fraction and \ion{O}{i} column density.
 We divided our absorbers in $5$ bins based on the values of $n_{\ion{O}{I}}$-weighted metallicity and plot the $x_{\ion{H}{I}} - N_{\ion{O}{I}}$ relation, as shown in Fig.~\ref{fig:f_HI_metal}.
 The solid lines mark the median neutral fraction in different metallicity bins, while the shaded regions identify the $16^{\rm th}$ and $84^{\rm th}$ percentiles of the distributions.
-As expected, we find that when observing a neutral oxygen absorber, the neutral gas fraction strongly depends on the level of metal enrichment.
-In fact, the same $N_{\ion{O}{I}}$ value can arise in an enriched gas with a low neutral fraction, or vice versa, in a more neutral metal-poor environment.
+We find that when observing a neutral oxygen absorber, the neutral gas fraction strongly depends on the level of metal enrichment, as described in Eq.~(\ref{eq:colden_metal}).} In fact, the same $N_{\ion{O}{I}}$ value can arise in an enriched gas with a low neutral fraction, or vice versa, in a more neutral metal-poor environment.
 Moreover, we noticed that the curve defined by the median values seem to follow a sigmoid function that we therefore fit to the data.
 We show the fitting results as dashed lines in Fig.~\ref{fig:f_HI_metal} and report the best-fit parameters in the Appendix~\ref{app:best-fit_HI_NOI}.
 The relation depicted in Fig.~\ref{fig:f_HI_metal} remains largely unchanged across different redshifts and it highlights one of the key challenges in using metal ion absorbers to trace neutral gas: the degeneracy between metallicity and ionisation level.

+{We also note that the metallicities of our absorbers are overall lower than what presented in \citet{Finlator2013}, where the authors use an assumption similar to Eq.~(\ref{eq:HOeq}) to track neutral oxygen in the simulation.
+While they found $\log Z/\text{Z}_\odot \approx -0.5$ already at $z=10$, similar values are rarely present even at $z=8$ in our simulations.
+However, the metallicity values displayed in their study \citep[see Fig. 2 in][]{Finlator2013} are directly derived from gas cells in the simulation, rather than being weighted by the neutral oxygen density along sightlines of absorbers, as in our case.
+Slightly higher values are therefore more likely to arise in their data.}